Tensors are recursive cubes all the way down

 An inference kernel is a small function that runs across many elements in parallel on a GPU.
 Think tiles: a launch grid picks an outer block and threads walk the inner block, so grid indices select the outer cube and thread indices select the inner voxel.
 Striding the wrong axis pulls the wrong inner cube, and mismatched block shapes under or over cover the grid.

-This "trick" will not teach transformer inference.
-For that see Attention thrashing or Forgetting is a feature.
-It is a lookup story: three numbers pick the outer cube, three numbers pick the inner cube, and you recurse if needed.
+This trick is only a lookup story: three numbers pick the outer cube, three numbers pick the inner cube, and the pattern recurses as needed.
+For transformer inference, see Attention thrashing or Forgetting is a feature.

 Our intuitions are built for stacking containers, not visualizing hypercubes, so the recursion trick works better than pure geometry.